-- 1. Appeals Council: This Council shall be composed of two members of the Student Council Ethics committee (chairperson plus one member); faculty and student members of the Student Discipline Committee; and the Assistant to the President for Student Development.
+- 1. The Appeals Council shall be composed of two members of the Student Council Ethics committee (chairperson plus one member); faculty and student members of the Student Discipline Committee; and the Dean of Students.
 They shall function as a single coordinate Council selecting their own chairperson and secretary.
-The Assistant to the President for Student Development shall serve as temporary chairperson until Council officers have been chosen.
-All Council members shall designate alternates in the event that they are absent from campus when a meeting must be scheduled.
-Five members shall constitute a quorum. - 2.
+The Dean of Students shall serve as temporary chairperson until Council officers have been chosen.
+All Council members shall designate alternates in the event that they are absent from campus when a meeting must be scheduled Five members shall constitute a quorum. - 2.
 The Judicial Committee is a special sub-committee of the Appeals Council.
-It is composed of the chairperson of the Student Council Ethics Committee; the chairperson of the faculty committee on Student Discipline; and the Assistant to the President for Student Development who will serve as chairperson.
+It is composed of the chairperson of the Student Council Ethics Committee; the chairperson of the faculty committee on Student Discipline; and the Dean of Students who will serve as chairperson.